 - 43. The spectrum of 'sensitive expression' from a legal perspective reaches from types of expression that are (1) not entitled to protection under international human rights law (e.g. incitement to various specified acts), through to types of expression that (2) presumptively would be entitled to protection, despite their morally objectionable character (e.g. negative stereotyping of minorities), to types that may or may not be entitled to protection, depending on the existence and weighting of a number of 'contextual variables' (e.g. extremely offensive expression). - 44.
 Expressions which negate the fundamental values of the ECHR and other international human rights instruments are excluded from the protective realm of the ECHR (and ICCPR and UDHR) as an abuse of rights on the basis of Article 17 of the ECHR.
-Although the ECHR has not always applied the prohibition of abuse of rights consistently, 19 it generally tends to invoke
+Although the ECHR has not always applied the prohibition of abuse of rights consistently, at generally tends to invoke it in order to ensure that Article 10 protection is not extended to racist, homophobic, at xenophobic or anti-Semitic speech; statements denying, disputing, minimizing or condoning